aerospike/backup-go/cmd/asbackup/readme.md

                                       To get the node name, use the 'node:' info command.
                                       Back up the given cluster nodes only.
                                       The job is parallelized by number of nodes unless --parallel is set less than nodes number.
-                                      This argument is mutually exclusive with --partition-list and --after-digest arguments.
+                                      This argument is mutually exclusive with --partition-list, --after-digest, --rack-list, --prefer-racks arguments.
                                       Default: backup all nodes in the cluster -X, --partition-list string         List of partitions <filter[,<filter>[...]]> to back up.
 Partition filters can be ranges, individual partitions, or records after a specific digest within a single partition.